Log Field Interpretation & Decoding

 Can I decode custom log fields without breaking standard parsers?

 Yes.
-Append custom fields to the end of the log line and update your parser's regex or Grok pattern to capture trailing tokens.
-Avoid inserting custom tokens mid-stream to preserve positional integrity.
+Append custom fields to the end of the line and extend your regex or Grok pattern to capture the trailing tokens.
+Never insert a custom field mid-line: doing so shifts every position after it and breaks every consumer that counts columns.

 How does field decoding directly influence crawl budget optimization?

 Accurate decoding isolates canonical paths, strips tracking parameters, and correctly classifies status codes.
-This reveals true resource consumption, enabling precise robots.txt directives and sitemap pruning.
+That reveals true resource consumption per URL, which is what lets you write precise robots.txt directives and prune sitemaps with confidence instead of guessing.